Fees & Insurance

 Faster scheduling

-Without insurance prior-authorization queues, we can schedule promptly instead of months out.
+Without insurance prior-authorization queues, scheduling happens promptly instead of months out.
 For a worried parent or a self-aware adult, getting answers sooner matters.

 Full privacy